Annette3125/freelancer-crm/README.md

 ### 🔭 Planned / Next Steps

-- Django REST Framework (DRF) API endpoints for clients and projects
 - Switch to PostgreSQL in Docker setup
+- Add authentication/permissions for the API
 - Frontend improvements with Bootstrap / Tailwind and basic JavaScript
-- Simple filters (e.g. by status) and small dashboard counters
-- Basic tests (views, models, forms)
+- Extend test coverage (more views, forms and API cases)

 ---